ThilakReddyy/JNTUHRESULTS-SERVICE/README.md

 ## Thanks

-- [django](https://www.djangoproject.com/) is a high-level Python web framework that encourages rapid development and clean, pragmatic design
+- [django](https://www.djangoproject.com/) a high-level Python web framework that encourages rapid development and clean, pragmatic design.
-- [python](https://www.python.org/) is a programming language that lets you work quickly and integrate systems more effectively.
+- [python](https://www.python.org/)  a powerful and versatile programming language that is widely used in many fields.